-Key consideration 7 An FMI should identify, monitor, and manage the risks that key participants, other FMIs, and service and utility providers might pose to its operations.
-In addition, an FMI should identify, monitor and manage the risks its operations might pose to other FMIs.
-Description Risks to the FMI's own operations : All processes are monitored on a regular basis.
+An FMI should identify, monitor, and manage the risks that key participants, other FMIs, and service and utility providers might pose to its operations.
+In addition, an FMI should identify, monitor, and manage the risks its operations might pose to other FMIs.

+Risks to the FMI's own operations:

+All processes are monitored on a regular basis.
 For Service and utility providers, fall back arrangements are in place.

 IT Services are considered critical for CCIL operations.
 Software development is through team deployed by software vendors which are based in CCIL locations.
 They have been located in CCIL offices to ensure better control and to identify and address any potential risks upfront.
 Moreover, the database and server management etc. is done by in-house personnel.

-Risks posed to other FMIs : There are no links to external FMIs.
+Risks posed to other FMIs: Trades reported and matched on the F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
+CCIL TR is exposed to only operational risk under these arrangement.
+Adequate redundancies in the form of alternative arrangements have been built to send the trade files to Clearing Corporations of Stock Exchanges for settlement.

 CCIL has adequate back-ups to guard against any disruption in its services.

-CCIL is part of RBI group on Crisis Management, monitoring system wide vulnerabilities.
-Business Continuity related exercises are conducted by involving othe stakeholders.
+CCIL is part of RBI group on Crisis Management, monitoring systemwide vulnerabilities.

+Business Continuity related exercises are conducted by involving other stakeholders.

-Principle 18.
-Access and participation requirements
+Principle 18: Access and participation requirements